believeinlain/believeinlain.github.io/essays/volunteer-ally.md

 ## Client Specifications

     Since this was my first experience developing software for a client, one of the first lessons was how their needs and expectations evolve over time.
 They initially provided us with a simple Wordpress blog that emulated the base functionality they wanted to see.
-This template provided a skeleton for the layout
+This template provided a skeleton for the layout and some basic graphics to get us started.

 ## Project Management